St. Andrew's Church, Antwerp

 St. Andrew's Church (Sint-Andrieskerk) is a Catholic church in Antwerp built in the 16th century.
-Its exterior is mainly characterised by a late-Gothic style while its interior is predominantly executed in Baroque style.
-It is the parish church of the Parish of St. Andrew's.
-In the 19th century, St. Andrew's Parish was known as the parish of misery as it was by then mainly populated by poor people.
+Its exterior is mainly characterised by a late-Gothic style while its interior is decorated predominantly in the Baroque style.
+It is currently the parish church of the parish of St. Andrew's.
+In the 19th century, this parish was known as 'the parish of misery' as it was by then principally populated by poor people.